PJ’s Coffee of New Orleans Franchise Costs: Estimated Initial Investment (Item 7, 2023 FDD)

 - Franchisee must obtain construction drawings and make certain improvements and modifications to the particular building Franchisee leases to conform to the decor and design of other PJ’s Units.

-- The cost of the construction drawings typically ranges from $1,500 to $10,000, depending upon the project scope, size of the project, and requirements of the city and/or state in which Franchisee is building.
+- The cost of the construction drawings typically ranges from $7,000 to $30,000 for a Traditional PJ’s Unit, depending upon the project scope, size of the project, and requirements of the city and/or state in which Franchisee is building.

 - The construction drawings fees do not include civil or environmental engineering drawings as these are not typically required for a PJ’s Unit.